 Live Dealer Games: Real-Time Interaction

-Live dealer games stream actual dealers from studios worldwide, bridging the gap between digital convenience and authentic casino atmosphere.
 Live blackjack, roulette, poker, and baccarat became a $3.1 billion market segment by 2023 (Vantage Market Research), growing 12% annually.
 The house edge remains identical to regular table games—blackjack still rewards basic strategy; roulette still carries 2.7% on European wheels—but the human interaction appeals to players who value social experience alongside mathematical odds.

 Latency can affect live play slightly, though most platforms ensure 1–2 second delays.
 Side bets (insurance, perfect pairs) typically carry 4–6% house edges, making base game play superior value.
 Live poker variants (Three Card Poker, Four Card Poker) differ fundamentally from player-versus-player formats; you compete against the house with fixed pay tables rather than other players.